 Dr. Cooper (1914-2009) enjoyed a remarkably long and productive career.With a PhD and MD from Duke University, Dr. Cooper spent most of his career with the Centers for Disease Control (CDC).
 Hedeserves special mention as the only individual to have published inVol 1of Clinical Chemistry in 1955 as well as inVol 50 publishedin 2004.
-Dr. Cooper served as AACC president in 1984 and continued as an active member of the association, serving on many committees including that responsible for planning the 2006 Arnold O. Beckman Conference.His many honors and accomplishments are detailed below.
+Dr. Cooper served as the Association for Diagnostics & Laboratory Medicine (formerly AACC) president in 1984 and continued as an active member of the association, serving on many committees including that responsible for planning the 2006 Arnold O. Beckman Conference.His many honors and accomplishments are detailed below.

 2008 The Distinguished Scientist Award

-Gerald R. Cooper, MD, PhD, DABCC, FACB was honored with AACC's 2008 Distinguished Scientist Award.
+Gerald R. Cooper, MD, PhD, DABCC, FACB was honored with the Association for Diagnostics & Laboratory Medicine’s (ADLM) 2008 Distinguished Scientist Award.

 1992 Outstanding Contributions to Clinical Chemistry

-Gerald R. Cooper has won this year’s AACC Award for Outstanding Contributions to Clinical Chemistry.
+Gerald R. Cooper has won this year’s ADLM Award for Outstanding Contributions to Clinical Chemistry.
 The 41st annual award is sponsored by Miles, Inc., Diagnostics Division, manufacturer of Ames and Technicon products.

 Dr. Cooper, who was born in Scranton, SC, earned his undergraduate, M.A., and Ph.D. degrees in chemistry and an M.D. degree at Duke University.
 He served on the staffs of the departments of biochemistry, experimental surgery, and medicine at the Duke University School of Medicine before moving to Atlanta to begin a long and distinguished career at the Centers for Disease Control (CDC).